carstingaxion/duplicate-as/README.md

 Yes.
 The plugin provides several filter hooks:

-`duplicate_as_button_post_data` – Filter post data
+- `duplicate_as_button_post_data` – Filter post data

-`duplicate_as_button_taxonomies` – Filter taxonomies to copy
+- `duplicate_as_button_taxonomies` – Filter taxonomies to copy

-`duplicate_as_button_taxonomy_terms` – Filter terms for a specific taxonomy
+- `duplicate_as_button_taxonomy_terms` – Filter terms for a specific taxonomy

-`duplicate_as_button_excluded_meta_keys` – Filter excluded meta keys
+- `duplicate_as_button_excluded_meta_keys` – Filter excluded meta keys

-`duplicate_as_button_meta_value` – Filter individual meta values
+- `duplicate_as_button_meta_value` – Filter individual meta values

-`duplicate_as_button_featured_image` – Filter featured image ID
+- `duplicate_as_button_featured_image` – Filter featured image ID

+---

 ## Screenshots

-The duplicate option appears in the More Actions menu (⋮) in the editor header
+1. The duplicate option appears in the More Actions menu (⋮) in the editor header

-Processing state shows while the post is being duplicated
+2. Processing state shows while the post is being duplicated

-Success redirect to the newly created draft
+3. Success redirect to the newly created draft

+---

+## Installation

+1. Upload the plugin files to the `/wp-content/plugins/duplicate-as` directory, ~~or install the plugin through the WordPress Plugins screen~~
+2. Activate the plugin through the **Plugins** screen in WordPress
+3. Open any post or page in the block editor
+4. Click the More Actions menu (⋮) to see the duplicate option

+---

 ## Changelog

-0.1.0
+### 0.1.0

 Initial release

-Duplicate option in More Actions menu
+- Duplicate option in More Actions menu

-Complete content and metadata duplication
+- Complete content and metadata duplication

-Post type supports system integration
+- Post type supports system integration

-Transform functionality for different post types
+- Transform functionality for different post types

-Multiple filter hooks for customization
+- Multiple filter hooks for customization

-Loading states and error handling
+- Loading states and error handling

-Permission checks
+- Permission checks

-Accessible interface
+- Accessible interface

+---

 # Developer Notes